azdavis/azdavis.net/posts/en/limitations-opportunity.md

 Except this is _not_ true in Rust, as just discussed, because the function body could contain an `impl` for another type declared elsewhere.
 Then adding or removing `impl`s could cause methods to be added or removed for faraway types, which may be used in other functions.

-So applying this optimization for Rust is more difficult.
+So, writing an incrementally-updating language server Rust is more difficult than it would be if `impl`s were not allowed in function bodies.

 ## Conclusion

-These examples illustrate that consciously choosing to add limitations can provide benefits, often in the form of increased performance.
+These examples illustrate that consciously choosing to add limitations can provide benefits, often in the form of improved performance.

 Conversely, removing limitations can in a sense _add_ limitations, in that we may no longer take advantage of the types of opportunities discussed here.